 See and Do in Munich

 For those that prefer to escape the rat race and unwind amidst fresh air and gentle scenery, the Englischer Garten in Schwabing is prime for much needed rest and relaxation.
-Not to mention, if the lush foliage gets too calming you can visit Munich’s second largest beer garden in the midst of this picturesque greenbelt.
+Not to mention, if the lush foliage gets too calming, expats can visit Munich’s second largest beer garden in the midst of this picturesque greenbelt.

-For travellers looking for a bit more adventure, Munich is also the gateway to the Bavarian Alps and sport enthusiasts from near and far flock here each winter.
+For expats looking for a bit more adventure and an adernaline rush, Munich is also the gateway to the Bavarian Alps and sport enthusiasts from near and far flock here each winter.

-Visitors planning on doing lots of sightseeing should purchase the Munich CityTourCard which entitles the bearer to free public transport in Munich and a discount card for many tourist attractions and is available for either one or three days.
+Those planning on doing lots of sightseeing should purchase the Munich CityTourCard which entitles the bearer to free public transport in Munich and also works as a discount card for many tourist attractions.
+Cards are either valid for one or three days.

 Recommended sightseeing in Munich

-Alte Pinakoethek is Munich’s premier art museum and home to over 1,000 paintings featuring the work of Europe’s greatest 14th to 18th century painters.
-Even the gallery itself, spread across two floors and a dozens of rooms in a stunning neo-classical building, are enough to keep expats enthralled for hours.
+Alte Pinakothek is Munich’s premier art museum and home to over 1,000 paintings featuring the work of Europe’s greatest 14th to 18th century painters.
+Even the gallery itself, spread across two floors with dozens of rooms in a stunning Neoclassical building, are enough to keep expats enthralled for hours.